KDE/digikam-doc/batch_queue/watermark_tool.rst

 Specify in this view the watermark geometry settings such as **Placement Position**, **Rotation**, **Size**, and **Margins**.

-**Placement Type** is the lead geometry setting which will enable or disable other option from this view. **Specific Location** allows to set a static position of the watermark. **Systematic Repetition** will place the watermark in loop to cover the images. **Random Repetition** will place the watermark randomly over the images.
+**Placement Type** is the lead geometry setting which will enable or disable other options from this view. **Specific Location** allows to set a static position of the watermark. **Systematic Repetition** will place the watermark in loop to cover the images. **Random Repetition** will place the watermark randomly over the images.

 **Density of watermark repetition** is Disabled in **Specific Location** mode.
 When you choose to have the watermark repeated many times in the **Placement Type**, you can specify here whether the repetition.